isomerpages/moe-gongshangpri/_ccas/Uniformed Group/Scouts.md

 </div>
 <p><strong>Objectives of CCA:</strong>
 </p>
-<p>Cub Scouts (Cubs) is for boys and girls aged 7 – 12 years old.</p>
-<p>1.
-The objective of the Cub Scout programme is to develop the child in
-an environment that is intellectually and physically stimulating as well as providing challenges for the child to face and overcome.</p>
 <p>A Cub Scout Group (also known as a Cub Pack) gathers weekly or fortnightly
 and is divided into groups called Sixes and led by a Sixer.
 A Sixer is a Cub of good standing who carries out tasks that have been set by their Akela (Cub Scout Leader).
-Cubs learn to manage themselves and take care of their peers.
-In doing so, they get hands-on leadership experience.</p>
-<p>2.
-Activities are typically carried out in Sixes.
-This encourages Cubs
-to take ownership of themselves and grow through peer-led learning.
+Cubs learn to manage themselves and take care of their peers.Activities are typically carried out in Sixes.
+This encourages Cubs to take ownership of themselves and grow through peer-led learning.
 Pack meetings are opportunities for adventures, learning life skills, hikes, outdoor cooking, camps, games, shelter-building, knotting, craftwork, and other Scouting skills – all while making new friends.</p>
 <p><strong>Games</strong> – Games are part of every pack meeting (CCA session)